Jefiozie/nx-jefiozie/articles/deploy-scully-cloudflare.md

 # Setup your Angular app with Scully

-Before we are setting up our Angular app, let's have a quick look at Scully.
+Before we set up our Angular app, let's have a quick look at Scully.

-Scully is the best static site generator for Angular projects looking to embrace the Jamstack.
+Scully is the best static site generator for Angular projects looking to embrace the JAMstack.
 It will use your application and will create a static `index.html` for each of your pages/routes.
 Every `index.html` will have the content already there, and this will make your application show instantly for the user.
 Also, this will make your application very SEO-friendly.
 On top of this, your SPA will still function as it did before.
-A big advance of Scully is that it has an easy-to-use and extend plugins system that will allow you to manipulate routes and content.
+A big advance of Scully is that it has an easy-to-use and extendible plugins system that will allow you to manipulate routes and content.

-For this article, we will set up a really simple app, just so that we will learn Cloudflare Pages.
+For this article, we will set up a really simple app, just so we can learn about Cloudflare Pages.

-Before we are getting started, go to Github and create a new repo, you can also go to `https://repo.new` this is an easy way to create a new repository at Github.
+Before we are get started, go to Github and create a new repo, you can also go to `https://repo.new` this is an easy way to create a new repository at Github.

 Clone the repo to your local machine, now let's continue by setting up a new Angular project.